philipmw/eth-staking-on-aws/README.md

 we're staking 32 ETH, and the current solo staking [interest rate is 4.1%](https://ethereum.org/en/staking/).
 That's an income of $1,837 per year ($153 per month, $0.21 per hour).

+This income will be offset by the operational costs of validating, so our goal is to minimize these costs to maximize our staking profit.

-Expense of staking on AWS ranges from $15 to $166 per month, depending on how self-sufficient you want to be.
+Expense of staking on AWS ranges from $16 to $167 per month, depending on how self-sufficient you want to be.
 Expenses are detailed in a section below.

-Thus, profit of staking on AWS ranges from negative to $138 per month.
+Net interest rate while staking on AWS ranges from negative to 3.8%.

 ## Expenses of staking (AWS resources and their costs)